dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Security risk:** Authentication code is duplicated across services, increasing the risk of vulnerabilities and complicating audits.
 * **Maintenance burden:** Changing authentication methods (e.g., introducing MFA) requires updates across all affected services.
 * **Limited scalability:** Each service is responsible for identity management, complicating secure identity management across a large system.
 This makes the pattern unsuitable for scalable service-to-service authentication.
-* **Authentication orchestration:** Supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
+* **Authentication orchestration:** Handling of multi-principal subjects — that is supporting multiple authentication configurations, including protocol chaining and subject-specific variations, required to support different contexts, like first- and third-party, or external client and service-to-service authentication, adds significant complexity.
 * **Coupling of external authentication data with internal trust assumptions:** Using the same authentication data for both external clients and internal services increases the risk of leakage and unauthorized access.
 If an internal service is inadvertently exposed because of a misconfiguration or an attacker gaining internal access, the leaked authentication data may enable unauthorized access to sensitive resources.

 ### Service-Level Code-Mediated Authentication